aadesh-ingle/aadesh-ingle.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MTech in Computer Science & Information Technology
+    - course: MTech in Computer Science & Information Security
       institution: International Institute of Information Technology, Hyderabad
       year: 2024
     - course: BTech in Information Technology